Under the curve of Mother Africa’s head, before her long neck, the blue Volta river spills forth from Ghana and meets the Atlantic Ocean.

 Collins was an awesome teacher, carefully spelling out each of the “dz” and “ow” combinations for me to pencil down, and explaining that in Ewe there is a letter that looks like a backwards “C” and sounds like “or”!
 It’s a rollicking fun language, and much longer blog articles on it are coming soon.

 Suddenly: a sharp smell!
 A glittering expanse of silver!
-We nearly tripped over a pile of eight hundred tiny fish drying in the sun (pictured, left).
+We nearly tripped over a pile of eight hundred tiny fish drying in the sun (pictured, above).

 Collins shooed away a defiant goat who was attempting to munch at the fish.
 A local woman nodded her thanks to Collins from the distance.